TahaRostami/TahaRostami.github.io/notes.md

 # Notes

-I've come to realize that Iran's academic landscape differs significantly from the global norm.
-As I embarked on my journey to study abroad, I had an eye-opening moment.
-I understood that my academic background might be perceived quite differently by those unfamiliar with Iran's unique circumstances.
+I recently had an eye-opening moment.
+I understood that my academic background might be perceived quite differently by those unfamiliar with Iran's unique circumstances + those unfamiliar with my philosophy.
 In response, I revised my Statement of Purpose (SOP) to provide additional context for those who may find it relevant.
 This temporary page serves as a platform to offer the necessary background information and adjustments to better understand my academic profile.